anch0r/AutoWateringSystem/README.md

 ## Note

-For my experience, the DHT22 sensor is not durable, always cracks in 3 or less months(especially in high humidity environment).
+In my experience, the DHT22 sensor is not durable, always cracks in 3 or less months(especially in high humidity environment).

 Failed to read data, no response, lost of accuracy even if manually calibration ...all like these.